MicrosoftDocs/azure-aks-docs/articles/aks/imds-restriction.md

 ## Verify the traffic on a cluster with IMDS restriction enabled

-To verify that IMDS restriction is in effect, test traffic to both the non-host and host network pods.
+To verify that IMDS restriction is in effect, test traffic to both the non host and host network pods.

-### Verify the traffic on a non-host network pod
+### Verify the traffic on a non host network pod

 1. Create a pod with `hostNetwork: false`.
 If you don't have a test pod with `hostNetwork: false`, you can run the following command to create one.